joseMalaquias/Sistemas-Autonomos-20_21/README.md

 #Prerquisites
 - Ubuntu 16.04 - https://ubuntu.com/tutorials/install-ubuntu-desktop-1604#1-overview
 - ROS Kinetic - http://wiki.ros.org/kinetic/Installation/Ubuntu
+- Familiarize yourself with the Catkin tools.

 #Steps to run the code
-- Download this repository
+- Download this repository and extract it.
-- Insert it in your catkin_ws/src
+- Insert it in your catkin_ws/src.
 - Insert the following commands:
 ```
 roscd
 catkin build
+sudo apt-get install ros-kinetic-teleop-twist-keyboard
 ```

 Having your package built, open several terminal windows and run: